See also Warning section.

-To reduce the risk of dizziness and lightheadedness, get up slowly when rising from a sitting or lying position.
+Dizziness and lightheadedness can increase the risk of falling.
+Get up slowly when rising from a sitting or lying position.

-Remember that your doctor has prescribed this medication because he or she has judged that the benefit to you is greater than the risk of side effects.
+Remember that this medication has been prescribed because your doctor has judged that the benefit to you is greater than the risk of side effects.
 Many people using this medication do not have serious side effects.

-This medication may infrequently make your blood sugar level rise, which can cause or worsen diabetes.
-Rarely, very serious conditions such as diabetic coma may occur.
-Tell your doctor immediately if you develop symptoms of high blood sugar, such as increased thirst and urination.
-If you already have diabetes, be sure to check your blood sugars regularly.
+This medication may rarely make your blood sugar rise, which can cause or worsen diabetes.
+Tell your doctor right away if you have symptoms of high blood sugar such as increased thirst/urination.
+If you already have diabetes, check your blood sugar regularly as directed and share the results with your doctor.
 Your doctor may need to adjust your diabetes medication, exercise program, or diet.

 This medication may rarely cause a condition called tardive dyskinesia.
 In some cases, this condition may be permanent.
 Tell your doctor right away if you develop any unusual uncontrolled movements (especially of the face, mouth, tongue, arms, or legs).

 This medication may rarely cause a very serious condition called neuroleptic malignant syndrome (NMS).
-Get medical help right away if you have any of the following symptoms: fever, muscle stiffness/pain/tenderness/weakness, severe tiredness, severe confusion, sweating, fast/irregular heartbeat, dark urine, change in the amount of urine.
+Get medical help right away if you have any of the following symptoms: fever, muscle stiffness/pain/tenderness/weakness, severe tiredness, severe confusion, sweating, fast/irregular heartbeat, dark urine, signs of kidney problems (such as change in the amount of urine).

 A very serious allergic reaction to this drug is rare.
-However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.
+However, get medical help right away if you notice any symptoms of a serious allergic reaction, including: fever, swollen lymph nodes, rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.